All Growed Up: Plot

+Home video releases

+The special was released on VHS on August 7, 2001, paired with the Rugrats episode "My Fair Babies".
+Both episodes were later included as bonus episodes on the DVD version of the VHS/DVD All Grown Up!, released on August 26, 2003.
+The special was also included on the DVD Nick Picks: Vol. 2, released on October 18, 2005.

 Video game

 Rugrats: All Growed-Up is a 2001 single-player adventure platform game for the Microsoft Windows.
 It is inspired by the Rugrats tenth anniversary special and is the only Rugrats game that features the Rugrats as preteens.
 In it, the babies have been catapulted ten years into the future.
-The goal of the game, in order to get home, is to find pieces of a time machine scattered around Dr. Spooky's castle.
-During the game, you can play as either Tommy Pickles, Chuckie Finster, Dil Pickles, or Kimi Finster, and Reptar, who is unlocked later in the game.
-Angelica is not a playable character.
-She instead provides narration for the game.
+The goal of the game is to find pieces of a time machine scattered around Dr. Spooky's castle in order to return home.
+The player can control Tommy Pickles, Chuckie Finster, Dil Pickles, or Kimi Finster, and Reptar, who is unlocked later in the game.
+Angelica provides narration for the game.